 - Prep vegetables: wash and dry broccoli, remove stalk, and cut the florets into very small pieces.
 Finely slice the white part of the leek.
-Peel and mince the garlic.
-Thinly slice the sun dried tomatoes (if using semidried, wash excess oil off them and pat dry first).
+Peel and slice the onion.

 - Once pasta has cooked (about 10 minutes) drain and rinse very quickly under cold water.
-Add to pasta bowl with the sliced sun dried tomatoes and toss everything to coat.
+Add back to the pot, add all other ingredients and toss to combine.